-16 Such public visibility and construal of relevant events is crucial to many areas of human social life.
-See C. Goodwin (1994a) for analysis of how such public practices for organizing vision enabled lawyers defending the policemen who beat Rodney King to shape what the jury saw on the tape, in a way that exonerated the policemen while shifting the focus of attention to the actions of Rodney King.
+11 Such public visibility and construal of relevant events is crucial to many areas of human social life.
+See Goodwin (1994) for analysis of how such public practices for organizing vision enabled lawyers defending the policemen who beat Rodney King to shape what the jury saw on the tape in a way that exonerated the policemen while shifting the focus of attention to Rodney King's actions.